raspberrypilearning/recruiting-volunteers/en/quiz1/question_3.md

   --- feedback ---
-It can be useful to learn a little about those who are applying to a volunteer oppoutunity; such as their relevant skills, motivations, and background check clearnace information.
-However, it is important not to collect data about people that is not relavant to the volunteer role.
-Asking too many questions can also make it more difficult for someone to respond to a volunteer oppurtunity.
+It can be useful to learn a little about those who are applying to a volunteer oppotunity; such as their relevant skills, motivations, and background check clearance information.
+However, it is important not to collect data about people that is not relevant to the volunteer role.
+Asking too many questions can also make it more difficult for someone to respond to a volunteer opportunity.

   --- /feedback ---